theobald-software/kb.theobald-software.github.io/content/_xtract-is/xtract-is-faqs.md

 Please make sure, that the change pointer is activated in your R/3 system:

-Transaction SALE -> Modelling and Implementing Business Processes -> Master Data Distribution -> Replication of Modified Data -> Activate Change Pointers - Generally
+Transaction SALE -> Modeling and Implementing Business Processes -> Master Data Distribution -> Replication of Modified Data -> Activate Change Pointers - Generally